Conditional neural control variates for variance reduction in Bayesian inverse problems

 A further challenge arises when scaling Stein-based control variates to high dimensions: computing the divergence of a general neural network---required by the construction in Section~\ref{sec:cncv}---involves $\mathcal{O}(d)$ backward passes or stochastic trace estimation~\citep{Hutchinson1990}.
 To address this, we introduce an ensemble of hierarchical affine coupling layers inspired by HINT~\citep{kruse2021hint}, each operating on a random permutation of the input dimensions.
 The triangular Jacobian structure enables exact divergence computation in a single forward pass.
 Each ensemble member captures different cross-dimension interactions through its permutation, and averaging yields control variates with high correlation across all components of the quantity of interest.

-Our main contributions are: (i)~we extend neural control variates to the conditional setting, yielding amortized control variates that integrate with any posterior sampler and score source; (ii)~we introduce an ensemble of hierarchical coupling layers with random input permutations that enable exact divergence computation; and (iii)~we validate CNCV on four inverse problems of increasing complexity---Gaussian, Rosenbrock, nonlinear, and PDE-constrained Darcy flow---demonstrating substantial variance reduction that generalizes across observations, even with learned scores.
+Our main contributions are: (i)~we extend neural control variates to the conditional setting, yielding amortized control variates that integrate with any posterior sampler and score source; (ii)~we introduce an ensemble of hierarchical coupling layers with random input permutations that enable exact divergence computation; and (iii)~we validate CNCV on four inverse problems of increasing complexity---Gaussian, Rosenbrock, nonlinear, and PDE-constrained Darcy flow---where it outperforms classical Stein control variates and reduces variance across observations, even under learned scores and non-Gaussian noise.